commonknowledge/articles/README.md

 20. The business of an annual general meeting shall comprise, where appropriate:

-    a.
-Consideration of accounts and balance sheets;
+    a) Consideration of accounts and balance sheets;

-    b.
-Consideration of Directors’ and auditor’s reports;
+    b) Consideration of Directors’ and auditor’s reports;

-    c.
-Elections to replace retiring Directors;
+    c) Elections to replace retiring Directors;

-    d.
-Appointment and remuneration of the auditor (or their equivalent).
+    d) Appointment and remuneration of the auditor (or their equivalent).

 21. In accordance with the Cooperative Principle of democratic member control, the Cooperative shall ensure that, in addition to the annual general meeting, at least four other general meetings are held annually.
 The purpose of these meetings is to ensure that Members are given the opportunity to participate in the decision-making process of the Cooperative, review the business planning and management processes and to ensure the Cooperative manages itself in accordance with the cooperative values and Co-operative Principles.